You are here

 - Who is my Authorized Representative?

-The Authorized Representative(s) is designated by your district/organization by filling out a form and submitting it to the State Library.
+The Authorized Representative(s) is designated by your district/organization by filling out an Authorized Representative Designation Form and submitting it to the State Library.
 Check with your administration or the State Library if you are unsure of who your authorized representative is.

 - How does the Authorized Representative receive their 4-digit code?

 After the Authorized Representative Designation form is submitted to the State Library an email will be sent to the listed individual(s) that contains their code.

 - What is the purpose of the Authorized Representative Designation form?

 Having this completed form allows the State Library to have a signature on file for people who are approved to request funds.
 That signature is then associated with a code that can be used in place of a physical signature during the online request for funds process.

 - I am already an Authorized Representative for other grants with CDE.
 Do I still need to complete the Authorized Representative Designation Form for State Grants to Libraries?

 No, you can use the same code as used with other funds.
 However, if you would like to have additional people as authorized representatives, please complete and submit the form with their information.

 - I am the person completing Part 1 as well as the authorized representative.
 Do I still need to complete Part 2?